 © 2016 Rosana et al. Strains of Rhodobacteraceae, Sphingomonadales, Alteromonadales, and Bacteroidetes were isolated from a polymicrobial culture of the coccolith-forming (C-type) haptophyte Emiliania huxleyi strain M217.
 The genomes encode genes for the production of algal growth factors and the consumption of their hosts' metabolic by-products, suggesting that the polymicrobial culture harbors many symbiotic interactions.

-Bramucci, AR, Labeeuw, L, Mayers, TJ, Saby, JA & Case, RJ 2015, 'A Small Volume Bioassay to Assess Bacterial/Phytoplankton Co-culture Using WATER-Pulse-Amplitude-Modulated (WATER-PAM) Fluorometry', JOVE-JOURNAL OF VISUALIZED EXPERIMENTS, no. 97.View/Download from: UTS OPUS or Publisher's site
+Bramucci, AR, Labeeuw, L, Mayers, TJ, Saby, JA & Case, RJ 2015, 'A Small Volume Bioassay to Assess Bacterial/Phytoplankton Co-culture Using WATER-Pulse-Amplitude-Modulated (WATER-PAM) Fluorometry', JOVE-JOURNAL OF VISUALIZED EXPERIMENTS, no. 97.View/Download from: Publisher's site

 Bramucci, A, Han, S, Beckers, J, Haas, C & Lanoil, B 2013, 'Composition, diversity, and stability of microbial assemblages in seasonal lake ice, Miquelon Lake, Central Alberta', Biology, vol. 2, no. 2, pp. 514-532.View/Download from: Publisher's site